“Forgotten Hollywood” – “Twilight Zone” celebrates 50 years…

 Rod Serling died in 1975 of a heart attack (his third), a day after bypass surgery.
 He was 50 years of age.

-On August 11th 2009, a postage stamp series which commemorated early television was unvailed, and featured a portrait of Serling in an episode of The Twilight Zone, a distinct honor for this Sci Fi great. <—— Here is the photo of the stamp
+On August 11th 2009, a postage stamp series commemorating early television was unveiled, and featured a portrait of Serling in an episode of The Twilight Zone, a distinct honor for this Sci Fi great.

 September 28th, 2009